 It took me a long time to realize that they charge you a foreign transaction fee on top of the crappy exchange rate the credit card companies give you.

-Therefore when you buy something in the US, a month later you’ll have forgotten exactly what you paid for it and you’ll vaguely wonder why it seems so much more expensive on the credit card bill than when you purchased it.
+Therefore when you buy something in the US, a month later you’ll have forgotten exactly what you paid for it and you’ll vaguely wonder why it seems so much more expensive on the credit card bill in Canadian dollars than when you purchased it.
 I am speaking from many experiences of course.

 That’s why I got a US dollar bank account and a No fee USD credit card in Canada.